xoseperez/basicstation-docker/README.md

 On both cases you will also need:

 * A The Things Stack V3 account [here](https://ttc.eu1.cloud.thethings.industries/console/)
-* [balenaEtcher](https://balena.io/etcher) to burn the image on the SD or the BalenaFin
+* [balenaEtcher](https://balena.io/etcher) to burn the OS image on the SD or the BalenaFin if you have not already done so

 Once all of this is ready, you are able to deploy this repository following instructions below.